MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsCloudMeetingPolicy.md

 ### -Tenant
 Specifies the globally unique identifier (GUID) of your Skype for Business Online tenant account.
-For example: -Tenant "38aad667-af54-4397-aaa7-e94c79ec2308".
+For example:

+`-Tenant "38aad667-af54-4397-aaa7-e94c79ec2308"`

-You can find your tenant ID by running this command: Get-CsTenant | Select-Object DisplayName, TenantID
+You can find your tenant ID by running this command:

+`Get-CsTenant | Select-Object DisplayName, TenantID`

 If you are using a remote session of Windows PowerShell and are connected only to Skype for Business Online, you do not have to include the Tenant parameter.
 The tenant ID will be determined by your connection and credentials.